m-a-l/pokedex-api-laravel/README.md

 - Code Style follows [PSR-12](https://www.php-fig.org/psr/psr-12/)

 ## Testing
 You can run tests via `php artisan test`.
 It is recommended to have a test driven approach to your development.
+You need at least one user in database.

 ## API
 [Postman documentation](https://documenter.getpostman.com/view/12628792/TVK75Ke8)